 NOTE 6: The same bands and the same Io conditions for each band apply for this requirement as for the corresponding requirement with the PRS bandwidth of the smallest RB number for the corresponding SCS.

-NOTE 7: Δ= 0 for single PFL, Δ= TBD for dual PFL.
+NOTE 7: Δ= 0 for single PFL, Δ is defined in Table 14.3.1.3-3 for dual PFL.

 Table 14.3.1.3-2: Void